paddymills/modeler-rs/README.md

 # Building

 Requires a rust toolchain to be installed.
-Get one at [here](https://rustup.rs/).
+Get one [here](https://rustup.rs/).

 ## Development
 `cargo run`